droidark/rest-api/README.md

 It's recommendable check this link before reading this document [What is JWT?](https://jwt.io/introduction).

 ### Watch this
-This document is based on Java Brais Tutorial [Spring Boot + Spring Security + JWT from scratch - Java Brains](https://www.youtube.com/watch?v=X80nJ5T7YpE)
+This document is based on Java Brains Tutorial [Spring Boot + Spring Security + JWT from scratch - Java Brains](https://www.youtube.com/watch?v=X80nJ5T7YpE)

 ## Import dependencies
 In ```pom.xml```